Tree Crop

 • Through the use of financial and physical reports, TIMBERLANDS monitors the progress and performance of operations and implements corrective actions where necessary.

 • Identify new technologies and opportunities that allow optimised returns to investors.
+These include the deployment of elite clonal plants to the forest estate, examining soils, nutrition, remote sensing and silvicultural practices.

-Forest ManagementLifting seedlings at Te Ngae Nursery
+Forest ManagementLifting Pinus radiata seedlings at Te Ngae Nursery

-Genetics and Deployment
+Genetics & Deployment

 Final lift clearwood pruning operationNursery Management